chawlaindy/my-passion1.md/shweta.evalutaion.md

 ### Excel AVERAGE Function

 **Summary**
-The Excel AVERAGE function calculates the average (arithmetic mean) of supplied numbers.
-AVERAGE can handle up to 255 individual arguments, which can include numbers, cell references, ranges, arrays, and constants.
+The Excel AVERAGE function is categorized under Excel Statical functions.
+It will return the average value of a given series of numbers in Excel.

       1.Get the average of a group of numbers
       2.Syntax = SUM(COUNTIF(range,"words1")*num1,COUNTIF(range,"2")*number2)/COUNTA(range)